Chris Fearne: Minister of Health

+On April 3, 2023, Fearne was nominated for president of World Health Assembly In May 2023, Fearne was appointed President of the World Health Assembly during its seventy-sixth session, following a unanimous vote by representatives of the 194 member states of the World Health Organization.
+He was the first Maltese person to hold the position.

 Medicine pricing transparency

 Fearne spearheaded the Valletta Declaration initiative.
 Agreed upon in 2017, during the Maltese Presidency of the Council of the EU, the Valletta Declaration consisted of ten EU Member States: Malta, Italy, Greece, Cyprus, Romania, Spain, Portugal, Croatia, Ireland and Slovenia, and aimed at establishing a technical and political cooperation on cross-border health matters such as anti-microbial resistance and price transparency of innovative medicines.

 Speaking to Politico, Fearne said that if "we can go to the industry as a group and say that it’s no longer acceptable to have this secrecy on any negotiating procedure, then the industry will have to take note."

 Pharmaceutical companies objected to the Malta-led proposal.
 At that stage, pharmaceutical companies individually negotiated the supplies of medicines including those medicines deemed to be innovative and which could cure rare diseases.
 According to Fearne pharma companies are at an advantage position as countries are not in a position to divulge the prices they are paying for the medicines procured.
 The medicines in question were prohibitively expensive for most national health services and their procurement threatens the sustainability of systems.

 According to Fearne, “the model that we will be proposing (...) is that member states which are [providing] funds should aim to go into agreement with the industry to share the benefits when there are new drugs on the market.
 The industry wants and needs support from member states because it’s evident that industry on its own is not going in for the risk of developing new antibiotics.

 While speaking at a Politico Healthcare summit in July 2019, in Amsterdam, Fearne called on his counterparts to push for new rule at European level to share drug prices among Member States.
 Fearne and the Valletta Declaration group countered the pharmaceutical industry arguments that price transparency leads to higher prices.
 He was quote saying that “the industry tells us that price transparency would push prices up.
 Let’s be frank, it’s not true”.